Concepts

 - Partial file restoration from backups,

 Backup and restore speeds depend on the change rate within the environments.
+The backup policy is configurable from the Cloud Temple Console for each virtual machine.

 Note: